x00tex/hackTheBox/Boxes/linux/Retired/armageddon/README.md

 ![](screenshots/db-creds.png)

-creds are working but don't have intractive shell
+creds are working but don't have interactive shell

 ![](screenshots/mysql-login.png)